marisarpo/horizons-week02/day6/README.md

-For the following problems, you use the `scaffold` directories to get empty HTML
+For the following problems, you use the `scaffold` directories to get empty HTML pages with JQuery, Bootstrap, and Underscore already required for you.
+You will write your JS in `main.js` and your css in `main.css` :).

+Enjoy.